ant-design/ant-design/docs/react/introduce.en-US.md

 > **We strongly discourage loading the entire files** this will add bloat to your application and make it more difficult to receive bugfixes and updates.
 Antd is intended to be used in conjunction with a build tool, such as [webpack](https://webpack.github.io/), which will make it easy to import only the parts of antd that you are using.

-> Note: you should import moment before using antd.js after `3.0`.
+> Note: you should import react/react-dom/moment before using antd.js.

 ## Usage

 ```jsx
 import { DatePicker } from 'antd';

 ReactDOM.render(<DatePicker />, mountNode);
 ```